marcoeg/etrap/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## 📄 Copyright

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary.

+Copyright (c) 2025 Graziano Labs Corp.
+All rights reserved.

 ## 🏢 Use Cases